RuokaiYin/LoAS/README.md

 # LoAS MICRO 2024

+## 2025 Mar:
+I just uploaded the sub-directory for generating the LTH-based prunned SNNs.
+I saw the latest HPCA2025 SNN accelerator work referred our pruning framework, so I think it's a good idea to equip this repo with the purning generation codes.

+Please find the codes to prune the SNNs in the sub-directory of ``pruning_gen``.
+I have tested the codes, there should be no issue to run the codes and generate the prunned SNNs.
+Please go inside the sub-directory to find more details.
+Please let me know if you need any help!

 ## 2024 Aug:
 We just upload the sub-directory for the artifact evaluation.
 Feel free to go inside the sub-directory of ``artifact`` for more information!